blueEnergy Knowledge & Impact Center

 2002–2004 | Birth of blueEnergy

-Mathias Craig won a social entrepreneurship competition at MIT and decided to start a rural electrification project.
+Mathias Craig won an MIT social entrepreneurship competition and launched a rural electrification project — the founding spark of what became blueEnergy.

 - 2003 – First feasibility study on the Caribbean Coast.